jirkapok/GasPlanner/doc/roadmap.md

 ## Known issues

-* Gas oxygen content spinner shows not rounded number, where it shouldn't
-* Setting 15/55 trimix sets the helium to unexpected precise value
+* Gas content spinners issue: oxygen content spinner shows not rounded number, where it shouldn't, Setting 15/55 trimix sets the helium to unexpected precise value
 * When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
 It looks like we need to use simple depth converter for founding switch depth
 * When using low oxygen content close to 1% only or depth more than 200 m, the app freezes
-* Bottom gas 21/35 at 50 meters - no MND warning is shown

 ## Improvements / Features